It was the ultimate impulse buy.

 That Canadian shot glass is now on display at the Austral, on a glass counter just behind the bar.
 Look for it next time you drop into the old pub for a cold brew.
 Who knows?
 Your drink may be on the house.
 Stranger things have happened.

 The main reason for my return trip to Australia was to visit old friends, perhaps some for the last time.
 Father Time, the bastard he is, was ringing doorbells and I thought I’d get Down Under before somebody answered.

 It was Thursday morning, March 16th and Kingsley Bennett had no idea I was pulling up in his driveway of his sprawling home in Adelaide.
-I told Father Time to piss off and I rang the doorbell myself.
+So I told Father Time to piss off and rang the doorbell myself.

 The door opened and there stood Kingsley.
 For a brief moment, he didn’t know what to say, and so he said nothing.
 My visit caught him completely by surprise.